deckhouse/virtualization/images/virt-artifact/patches/README.md

 #### `034-allow-update-kvvmi-for-virtualization-sas.patch`

+##### Problem

+virt-controller mutating webhook silently reverts all changes to the KVVMI status field by unknown ServiceAccounts.

+##### Solution

-By default, the KVVMI spec can update only KubeVirt service accounts.
-This patch adds our virtualization accounts to the allowed list.
+This patch adds virtualization module accounts to the allowed list: `virtualization-controller` and `virtualization-api`, so virtualization-controller can update KVVMI status field.
-(`virtualization-controller`, `virtualization-api`)

 #### `035-allow-change-serial-on-kvvmi.patch`